fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 ```

 Adding the setup.py makes `your_package` pip installable.
-I won't wade into suggesting what to put into setup.py,
-many others have already covered that.
 During development I'll
 fire up a Python venv with `python -m venv venv && . venv/bin/activate`
 and then install the package in editable mode